Build an ERC20 custom paymaster

 // We will give the wallet 3 units of the token:

-await (await erc20.mint(wallet.address, 3)).wait();
+await (await erc20Contract.contract.mint(signer.address, 3)).wait();

-console.log("Minted 3 tokens for the wallet");
+console.log('Minted 3 tokens for the wallet');

 console.log(`Done!`);